emrulk1/web_scraping_using_nodejs_and_nightmare_and_cheerio/README.md

-his project is cloned from https://github.com/ankitjain28may/scraping-nodejs for testing purpose. you can find the step by step tutorial here : https://morioh.com/p/5932527fe756/how-to-perform-web-scraping-using-node-js
+this project is cloned from https://github.com/ankitjain28may/scraping-nodejs for testing purpose. you can find the step by step tutorial here : https://morioh.com/p/5932527fe756/how-to-perform-web-scraping-using-node-js

 Setup